sfillingham/arena-llm-capability-evaluation/README.md

 ## Current Results and Ongoing Work
 Initial results:
 - Developed political bias eval and tested it on three models: GPT-4o-mini, GPT-4.1-mini, and Claude 3.7 Sonnet.
-- Current results are being analyzed, however a couple interesting VERY preliminary results:
+- Current results are being analyzed, however a couple of interesting, VERY preliminary results:
     - Whenever the model chose a biased answer it was liberal leaning, suggesting a liberal bias in the models.
     - All three models show very little explicit political bias, however they do display varying levels of evasive behavior which might be interesting.

 Ongoing Work:
 - Finish preliminary statistical analysis